digital-asset/daml/docs/source/daml/intro/1_Token.rst

 Signatories
 -----------

 The ``signatory`` keyword specifies the *signatories* of a contract instance.
 Every contract must have at least one signatory.
 The *authority* of all the signatories of a contract are required to create or archive it again -- just like a real contract.
-Furthermore, DAML ledgers *guarantee* that parties see all transactions where their transaction is used, which means that signatories of a contract are guaranteed to see the creation and archival of that contract.
+Furthermore, DAML ledgers *guarantee* that parties see all transactions where their authority is used, which means that signatories of a contract are guaranteed to see the creation and archival of that contract.

 Next Up
 -------